Atlassian Guidelines for Law Enforcement Requests

 San Francisco, CA, 94104

-While we agree to accept service of law enforcement requests by these methods, neither Atlassian nor our customers waive any legal rights based on this accommodation.
+While we agree to accept service of public authority and law enforcement requests by these methods, neither Atlassian nor our customers waive any legal rights based on this accommodation.

-Each request must include contact information for the authorized law enforcement agency official submitting the request, including:
+Each request must include contact information for the authorized public authority or law enforcement agency official submitting the request, including:

 - Requesting agency name